 These documentaries can provide invaluable information for anyone being affected by Alzheimer’s disease.

 Your local Area Agency on Aging can be one of your greatest resources.
 If you prefer to speak with someone over the phone or meet face to face, the individuals at the AAA can be a great help for meeting your needs.
-They can set you up with almost any local service you could want or need, provide expert advice on caregiving, and give you details about upcoming events and information sessions.
+They can answer questions, provide expert advice, locate services, and offer referrals to older adults and their caregivers.
+They can also inform you about upcoming events and information sessions.